 NACD knows how crucial it is for your senators and representatives to hear from you on the issues important to conservation districts.
 See below for information on how to reach out to your members of Congress, along with draft templates that you or your conservation districts can utilize.
 If you have any questions about NACD’s advocacy efforts, contact NACD Director of Government Affairs Coleman Garrison.

 President Trump’s budget requests drastic cuts to USDA’s budget and encourages private sector conservation planning.
 Consider writing your member of Congress today about the need for continued funding of Conservation Technical Assistance.
 You can also write to ask for your members’ support of legislation to repeal the SAM/DUNS requirement for NRCS cost-share assistance.

-As you may have heard already, on March 14 President Trump released his budget request to Congress for fiscal year 2018 which included a staggering 21% cut to USDA.
-While it didn’t include many details past this overall funding cut, it did call for a reduction in staff at USDA Service Centers and encouraged a privatization of conservation planning.
+As you may have heard already, on March 14 President Trump released an initial budget request to Congress for fiscal year 2018 which included a staggering 21% cut to USDA.
+This budget called for a reduction in staff at USDA Service Centers and encouraged a privatization of conservation planning.

 On May 23, President Trump released his full budget.
 This budget continues to take aim at CTA, cutting this account by $91 million dollars, an approximate 13 percent cut from FY2017 spending levels.
 Needless to say, NACD is very concerned about these proposals.
 Cutting staffing and funding for Conservation Technical Assistance (CTA) would severely limit the ability to address resource concerns and put conservation practices on the ground.
 At a time when demands on our natural resources are increasing, we need more funding for sound conservation planning and technical assistance, not less.
 NACD has already taken steps to combat this budget proposal but it is important for Congress to hear from conservation districts and their locally elected leaders on the importance of the CTA program which helps fund conservation planning.